Beetroot Red Cabbage Mango Salad

 • In a medium-sized bowl, combine the egg yolk, Dijon mustard, and a pinch of salt.
 Begin to whisk until combined.
 Begin adding the oil very slowly until the mixture thickens.
 Pour the remaining oil in a slow, steady stream while whisking swiftly.
 Continue until all the oil is incorporated and the mayonnaise is thick and creamy.

-• Add the cardinal puree, and readjust seasoning with salt and pepper to taste.
-Refrigerate for up to 48 hours.
+• Add the cardinal puree as a natural food coloring, and readjust seasoning with salt and pepper to taste.
+Refrigerate mayo for up to 48 hours.

 Colored Salad